daljevic/YtDownload/README.md

 # YtDownload

-Simple python3 script that downloads and converts your desiered youtube video
+Simple python3 script that downloads and converts your desired youtube video

-### Installing libraries
+### Installation

 Install the latest python3 version
 ```